jdamcd/runlog-kmm/README.md

 - `com.jdamcd.runlog.client_secret`

 The OAuth redirect is configured in `StravaApi.kt` as `runlog-auth://jdamcd.com`.
 Keep the scheme, but use whatever domain you configured for the "Authorization Callback Domain".

+You'll need a [Mapbox](https://www.mapbox.com) account to render map images.
+This API token is also configured in `local.properties`:
+- `com.jdamcd.runlog.mapbox_token`